daniel-pompa/complete-typescript-guide/README.md

 };
 ```

+> [!NOTE]
-The following link [Interactive API Tester](https://developer.marvel.com/docs) displays documentation of all endpoints, parameters and error messages available for the Marvel API.
+> The following link [Interactive API Tester](https://developer.marvel.com/docs) displays documentation of all endpoints, parameters and error messages available for the Marvel API.

 ## Contributing